-The following is a chronological list of the stages that normally occur within a Divorce in Arizona with children.
-A divorce that includes child custody elements can be tricky especially if the divorce is already contentious.
+The following is a list of the stages that normally occur within a Divorce in Arizona with children involved.
+A divorce that includes child custody elements can be tricky, especially if the divorce is already contentious.
 Some of the case stages may or may not apply in your case, depending on the actions that you or your spouse take during the pendency of your divorce.
-These “case stages” are designed to provide a general overview of the divorce process in Arizona when custody is involved.
+These “divorce case stages” are designed to provide a general overview of divorce in Arizona when custody is involved.
 If you have a divorce involving child custody, it is highly recommended that you hire an experienced and aggressive Child Custody Attorney that will fight for your rights as a parent.
-The Arizona child custody laws imply that parents should be afforded equal rights so it is imperative that you hire an attorney who will negotiate the best possible settlement for you and your family.
-If you are filing for divorce in Phoenix (Maricopa County) or elsewhere in Arizona, please contact The Cantor Law Group immediately so that we can provide a free initial office consultation to discuss your individual family law case.

 A “Contested Divorce” is one in which your spouse is “contesting” your Petition for Dissolution.
 By “contesting” the Petition, they will have actually filed a Response with the Court.
 The filing of the Response will not prevent a future Consent Decree/Marital Settlement Agreement from being reached.
 In fact, the most likely scenario is that they will Respond and then later work out an Agreement between your attorney and theirs.
 This usually occurs after “Discovery” has been concluded.
 If a Marital Settlement Agreement is still not reached, it is at this time that a Trial will occur.